chalmersbike/chalmersbike.github.io/pages/control.md

 Bike_Path_vs_Reference_Path | Set to 1 to see bike path vs reference path, set 0 to turn it off Bike_Path_Error_Inscpection | Set to 1 to see bike path errors, set 0 to turn it off

-Hence, thirds section of the code should be run after the simulation.
+Hence, third section of the code should be run after the simulation.